 The CEO, the other members of the Group Management, the Chief Actuary and the Chief Auditor are paid a fixed remuneration and also receive certain employee benefits.
-A pension contribution of up to 20 per cent is paid as part of the fixed remuneration, which thus does not include variable remuneration elements, incentive schemes or early retirement schemes.
+A pension contribution is paid as part of the fixed remuneration, which thus does not include variable remuneration elements or incentive schemes.

-The other employees, including portfolio managers, are covered by a remuneration package which - in addition to containing the above remuneration elements - may also include variable remuneration elements.
+Employees in ATP's Pension and Investment deaprtment, including portfolio managers, are covered by a remuneration package which - in addition to containing the above remuneration elements - may also include variable remuneration elements.
 Incentive schemes for portfolio managers are based on the following three components:

-- ATP's investment and hedging activity results - The performance in the individual portfolio manager's department in the form of, for example, returns, investment processes etc. or combinations thereof - The individual portfolio manager's own performance in the form of, for example, his or her contribution to returns, investment processes, teamwork etc. or combinations thereof.
+- ATP's Investment- and Hedging activity results - The performance in the individual portfolio manager's department in the form of, for example, returns, investment processes etc. or combinations thereof - The individual employees own performance in the form of, for example, his or her contribution to returns, investment processes, teamwork etc. or combinations thereof.

-ATP's CEO and Chief Investment Officer determine which portfolio managers are covered by the minimum investment results, which ATP must achieve before bonus starts to be earned as well as the weighting of the three components.
-The variable remuneration components cannot exceed 100 per cent of the basic remuneration, including pension contributions per year, and they are paid out over three years.
+ATP's CEO and Chief Investment Officer determine which portfolio managers are covered by inventive schemes, the minimum investment results, which ATP must achieve before bonus starts to be earned as well as the weighting of the three components.

+For significant risk takers, the variable remuneration components cannot exceed 100 per cent of the basic remuneration, including pension contributions per year, and they are paid out over three years.
 In certain cases, variable remuneration elements can be withheld, or a demand can be made that they be repaid.
+In the other incentive programs, a ceiling must be set each year for the part of the salary that is variable.

-In 2019, a total of 21 portfolio managers received variable remuneration elements earned in the calendar year in the form of the above incentive schemes.
+In 2020, a total of 24 portfolio managers received variable remuneration elements earned in the calendar year in the form of the above incentive schemes.